 Ten years ago I presented at a Mindfulness and Psychology conference in La Jolla on the relationship between Gratitude, Attention and Criticism.
 (It seems like three years ago, but this graphic confirms the truth.)

 Both gratitude and criticism rest on a foundation of attention.
-For us to express appreciation to our partner, we must first notice that she did something to support or help us.
-If I notice that my wife made the bed this morning, then I can let her know that I appreciate it.
-But if I don’t notice, then I have no basis for thanking her.
+For us to express appreciation to our partner, for example, we must first notice that she or her did something to support us.
+If I notice that Linda made the bed this morning, I might let her know that I appreciate it.
+If I don’t notice, then I have no basis for thanking her.

 We would generally think of “ingratitude” as being the opposite of “gratitude.”
 But when we realize that both criticism and gratitude are grounded in a foundation of attention, we see that criticism is actually the opposite of gratitude.

 This isn’t just about intimate relationships.
 It’s about our entire approach to life.
 Where is your attention?
 Do you go throughout the day noticing, and commenting on problems?
 If this is the normal path of your attention, then you’re missing all the ways in which the world is supporting or caring for you, which is a shame for you and for those in your orbit.